 Cockapoos are good watchdogs and will let you know if a stranger is about.
 However they are prone to be ‘barkers’ so it’s important to train the young puppy not to bark all the time, otherwise excessive barking can become a problem.

-The Cockapoo is one of the original hybrid 'designer' dogs and were first bred in the United States in the fifties, and were introduced into the United Kingdom about 10 years ago.
-It is not certain if the first Poodle/Cocker Spaniel was done on purpose but the breeder obviously liked the result and it took off from there!
+The Cockapoo is one of the original hybrid ‘designer’ dogs and were first bred in the United States in the fifties, and were introduced into the United Kingdom about 10 years ago.
+It is not certain if the first Poodle/Cocker Spaniel was bred on purpose, but the breeder obviously liked the result and it took off from there!

 The first mating of a Cocker Spaniel and a Poodle produces an F1 Cockapoo which is thought to the better and most stable breeding of the 2 purebreds.